Priyanka-sharma181/Chatbot-Development-Guide/docs/source/deploy.rst

    #}
    ```

-3. Save the changes and exit the editor.

-This configuration sets up NginX to proxy requests to the specified backend server running on `http://127.0.0.1:3000`.
+- Save the changes and exit the editor: This configuration sets up NginX to proxy requests to the specified backend server running on `http://127.0.0.1:3000`.
 Adjust the settings as necessary for your specific application.